The Dream of Ossian: History

 Napoleon never used the bedroom for which The Dream of Ossian was intended.
 Following Napoleon's fall and around the time of disastrous French defeats in Italy, the painting was removed from the Quirinal Palace in 1815 and was likely sold.
 Ingres bought the painting back in 1835, with the intent of restoring it from its poor condition and possibly reselling the work.
 The painting was originally oval-shaped, but Ingres fitted it to a rectangular frame after repurchasing the work.
 He made several preparatory studies modifying the composition to its new frame before charging his pupil Raymond Balze with sketching in the changes.
 However, Balze's work was never completed, leaving some figures that appear to be doubled (such as the warrior with the lance on the left).
-Ingres bequeathed The Dream of Ossian to the Museum of Montauban (now the Musée Ingres) at his death in January 1867.
+Ingres bequeathed The Dream of Ossian to the Museum of Montauban (now the Musée Ingres Bourdelle) at his death in January 1867.